 See our current PECS Student and Faculty Directory.

 Students meet once a month, over lunch or dinner, to share research results and to introduce their work to one another.
 In these informal discussions, students have the opportunity to probe topics that are remote from their own research.
 The students meet a second time each month over dinner with the PECS Faculty Board.
 These dinners either highlight the research of a Faculty Board member or that of a visiting guest.

 PECS fellows engage in group-oriented outreach initiatives.
 Such activities may include career-oriented and science-education based events at high schools and other local colleges.
 PECS Fellows are eligible to receive a $1,000 allowance to support their research and professional development.
 The $1,000 allowance can be collected at any time after the fall semester of the first year of PECS membership as long as those conditions are met and the student has demonstrated active participation in the groups meetings, projects and/or outreach activities.

 Membership in PECS is by competitive application.
 Selection is made by representatives of the faculty and PECS student leadership.
-PECS students represent many disciplines within science, engineering, policy, and economics.
-Highly motivated graduate students from diverse academic backgrounds are encouraged to apply.
+PECS students represent many disciplines within the university.
+Highly motivated graduate students from all departments are encouraged to apply.

 Prioritized criteria for selection of new PECS members includes: